 Review and transform Council's services in response to our changing environment and community.

 A review of services was completed.
-The approach to develop the service catalogue has been supported by the Executive Leadership Team and the project is in the delivery stage.
+The service catalogue project has commenced and has progressed in accordance with agreed timeframes.

 Continue to deliver the Business Transformation Strategy 2022-2027.